 How Can I Check Credit Scores?

-Many people think if you check your credit reports from the three major credit bureaus, you’ll see credit scores as well.
-But that’s not the case: credit reports from the three major credit bureaus do not usually contain credit scores.
+Many people think if you check your credit reports from the three nationwide credit bureaus, you’ll see credit scores as well.
+But that’s not the case: credit reports from the three nationwide credit bureaus do not usually contain credit scores.
 Before we talk about where you can get credit scores, there are a few things to know about credit scores, themselves.

 One of the first things to know is that you don’t have only one credit score.
 Credit scores are designed to represent your credit risk, or the likelihood you will pay your bills on time.
 Credit scores are calculated based on a method using the content of your credit reports.